Associate Professor of Organizational Studies

 Field Group: Organizational Studies

 Student/Advising Hours: See Faculty Directory

 MIS, Information Science, Indiana University

-BA, International Relations, San Francisco State University
+BA, International Relations and Geography, San Francisco State University

 Comparative political organizations and institutions, authoritarianism, democratization, post-Soviet politics and society, learning-centered pedagogy and academic assessment